FarahIbrar/farahibrar.github.io/README.md

 ## About This Project

-This portfolio represents a full-stack development project where I've combined:
+This portfolio represents a full-stack development project where I have combined:

 - **Frontend Development**: HTML5, CSS3, JavaScript
 - **Data Science Integration**: Interactive outlier detection tool